Where To Find Flowers In Connecticut This Spring

 Learn more about visiting this park: Hubbard Park in Connecticut

-Boothe Memorial Park – Stratford, Connecticut
+Boothe Memorial Park – Stratford, CT

 In the spring, you’ll find daffodils and magnolias at Boothe Memorial Park.
 The daffodils are usually around the main garden, which is worth a visit in the summer months to see the roses.
 The magnolia trees are on the far side of the park by the Boothe Homestead.